Meriadoc-Gradmap/UBCGradMap/frontend/README.md

 ```

 # Running
-To run the frontent, use
+To run the frontend, use
 ```sh
 npm run dev
 ```